Daily 20-Minute Product Tour at 1:00PM ET

 Choice of forum and jurisdiction

-(b) The Parties agree that those shall be the courts of the Member State where data exporter is established.
+• The Parties agree that those shall be the courts of the EU Member State in which the data exporter is established.

 ANNEX I